 “Seen/UnSeen- Stories into Creativity”, produced by Museo Eduardo Carrillo, is a documentary film about the creative processes of three Santa Cruz artists.
 One might also suggest that the film itself is a creative project and so in fact the film presents four artists, including the filmmaker.
 Since the “Seen/UnSeen” artists are affiliated with the University, it is fitting that the Sesnon hosted a screening of “Seen/UnSeen” and panel discussion with the artists as part of their “Spoken/Unspoken” county-wide exhibition initiative.

-For more about this project, please listen to this interview on “Artists on Art” with film maker Wallace Boss and artist Claire Thorson conducted by Nada Miljkovic on radio station KZSC 88.1FM at University of California, Santa Cruz.
+For more about this project, you can listen to this interview on “Artists on Art” with film maker Wallace Boss and artist Claire Thorson conducted by Nada Miljkovic on radio station KZSC 88.1FM at University of California, Santa Cruz.

 1. Beverly Rayner, Gallery Director, Cabrillo College, Aptos, CA